roshnimishraa/Real-Time-Chat-Application/README.md

 5. JavaScript

 # Installation
-# clone the repository to your local machine
+I clone the repository to your local machine
 $ git clone https://github.com/<YOUR-GITHUB-USERNAME>/Entry-Management-Software.git

-# navigate to the project's directory and install all the relevant dev-dependencies
+II navigate to the project's directory and install all the relevant dev-dependencies
 $ npm intsall

-# Start application
+III Start application
 $ node index.js

-# Visit http://localhost:3000/ in your browser
+IV Visit http://localhost:3000/ in your browser